apq8064-mainline/lk2nd/README.md

 `lk2nd.img` is built and placed into `build-msm8916-secondary/lk2nd.img`.

 ## Porting
-### To other MSM8916 devices
+### To other MSM8960 devices
-- Add a simple device tree to `dts/`.
-You just need `model` and the `qcom,msm-id`/`qcom,board-id` from downstream.
+- Just compile lk2nd?
+- TODO: Document properly

 ### To other SoCs
 Qualcomm maintains separate branches for various groups of SoCs.
 The branches can be seen on the [Chipsets](https://github.com/efidroid/projectmanagement/wiki/%5BReference%5D-Chipsets) page on the EFIDroid wiki.
-This version of lk2nd is based on the LA.BR branch for MSM8916.
+This version of lk2nd is based on the LA.AF branch for MSM8960.
 There is a [fork for MSM8953 based on the LA.UM branch](https://github.com/msm8953-mainline/lk2nd).

 The bootloader will work best when you use the correct branch for your device.
 Older platforms are usually kept around by Qualcomm but barely tested and may not work, or not even compile.

-However, if make files for your SoC are present in this version or the MSM8953 fork you can try to enable it and see if it works well enough for you.
+However, if make files for your SoC are present in this version, the original or the MSM8953 fork you can try to enable it and see if it works well enough for you.
 Otherwise you would need to go through the Git history and pick the relevant commits to another branch from https://source.codeaurora.org/quic/la/kernel/lk/.